 This gets me to my third principle.
 This principle is that it pays to focus on the positive.
 Yes, it’s true that teachers who, year after year, struggle more than other teachers to help their students learn, need to be subject to systems of retraining and discipline.
 Yes, there do need to be better ways to move the very weakest teachers out of the system, and yes teacher unions can sometimes be obstructionist in this regard.

 But education reformers like you Steve consistently make a vast political mistake.
 You focus relentlessly on the problem of “bad” teachers.
 Listen to yourself, Steve.
-In your Op-Ed you state that “we can’t fire our way to a better teaching force.”
+In your Op-Ed, you state that “we can’t fire our way to a better teaching force.”
 But aside from the impression left by this statement that you would if you could, please simply notice that the bulk of your policy prescriptions are stuck on a good teacher/bad teacher dichotomy.
 You seem to focus on tenure, talent, and merit pay using a mental model not of a statistical bell curve but of a pie chart.
 One chunk of this pie chart is the good teacher chunk.
 The other is the bad teacher chunk.
 Insofar as we can grow the size of the good teacher chunk, the world will be a better place and we will somehow get better at the social project of what you describe in your Op-Ed as “reducing inequality.”

-I want to tell you that both the pie chart mental model and the corporatist mental model are wrong.
+I really want to tell you that both the pie chart mental model and the corporatist, neo-libertarian mental model are wrong.
 This is not just to shame you back.
-Instead, I truly want you and other education reformers like you to get past the barriers that seem to keep you from directing your efforts toward positive.
+Instead, I truly want you and other education reformers like you to get past the barriers that seem to keep you from directing your efforts toward the positive.
 What if you took all that energy focused on railing against teacher unions and teacher tenure, and turned it toward developing a system of radical rewards for the very top teachers out on that positive, right-hand side of the bell curve?

 I want to leave this long essay with an interesting financial problem.
 The problem is this.
 It is almost certainly the case that very high-performing teachers do not, in general, become as amazing as they are in isolation.
 They become amazing in large part through systems and work cultures and relationships that encourage good teaching.
-If exceptional Tier 3 teachers can create these systems at the neediest schools, then school districts and the state governments that fund them may find themselves in the position of paying out a whole lot of very high salaries to teachers in schools who are truly turning things around for the neediest children in our society.
+If exceptional Tier 3 teachers can create these systems at the neediest schools, in the neediest classrooms, then school districts and the state governments that fund them may find themselves in the position of paying out a whole lot of very high salaries to teachers in schools who are truly turning things around for the neediest children in our society.

 Then again, Steve, you did say you wanted better teachers.